The Quest for the Best Men's Down Jackets of 2017

 Very large hood

-Let's face it, you want a down jacket because you want to be warm.
+Let's be real, you want a down jacket because you want to be warm.
 There's really no other starting point for considering a purchase like this one.
-It only makes sense, then, that we give out a Top Pick Award for Warmth.
+It only makes sense that we give out a Top Pick Award for Warmth.
 In this review, there is really no competition, that award goes to the Marmot Guide Down Hoody.
-Puffed full of high quality 700 fill-power down treated with Down Defender, a hydrophobic coating, we assure you that you can't put this jacket on and not be warm.
+Puffed full of 700 fill-power down treated with Down Defender, a hydrophobic coating, you can't put this jacket on and not be warm.
 In fact, we couldn't recall a single time we put this jacket on and weren't on the verge of sweating in minutes.
-While it weighed in as the heaviest jacket in the review, and sure isn't likely to fit underneath any of your outer shells, it is, without a doubt, the winner when it comes to the most important reason to buy a down jacket: warmth.
+While it was the heaviest jacket reviewed and isn't likely to fit underneath your outer shells, it is, without a doubt, the winner when it comes to the most important reason to buy a down jacket: warmth.

 Uses hydrophobic down

 DWR coating not so great

 You May Also Like:

 Analysis and Test Results

 We tested these jackets across a wide range of environments.
 We intentionally selected and bought midweight and lightweight models designed for technical applications in which the wearer will be moving, working up body heat for at least part of the day.
 When using these products in the backcountry and backyards, we took notes on performance.
 On top of our experiences with these products in the outdoors, we also designed tests in order to distinguish the capabilities and limitations of each jacket.
 We tested and rated all models on a scale from 1 to 10 in six different metrics: warmth, weight, water resistance, compressibility, style, and features.
 Each metric was weighted based on its importance to the function of this type of jacket, resulting in a product's overall performance score, which you can see in the table below.